 Felony DUI in California

-Although most California DUI cases get charged as misdemeanors–involving fines, DUI school and sometimes a short jail sentence–in certain instances prosecutors can charge a California felony DUI.
+Although most California DUI cases get charged as misdemeanors–involving fines, DUI school, and sometimes a short jail sentence–in certain instances prosecutors can charge a California felony DUI.

-The consequences for a person convicted of felony DUI are significantly more serious.
+The consequences for a person convicted of a felony DUI are significantly more serious.
 First, a misdemeanor DUI carries only a maximum sentence of six months to a year of county jail–though most offenders do little or no jail time.
-By contrast, a felony DUI can land a person in California state prison for 3 years of longer.
+By contrast, a felony DUI can land a person in California state prison for 3 years or longer.
 Second, a felony DUI conviction resulting in probation will require felony probation and formal supervision by a probation officer.

 Prosecutors may charge felony DUI in only three instances.
 First, a California DUI causing injury or death may be filed as a felony (or in more serious death cases, vehicular manslaughter).
 Second, a Fourth Time DUI may be charged as a felony.
 Finally, if a person has a prior felony DUI conviction for any reason, any subsequent DUI charge may be filed as a felony.